HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ### Images

 To make images available to the theme add them to the `<THEME TYPE>/resources/img` directory of your theme.
-These can be used from within stylesheets or directly in HTML templates.
+These are used within stylesheets or directly in HTML templates.

 For example to add an image to the `hcl-base` copy an image to `themes/hcl-base/login/resources/img/image.jpg`.

-you can then use this image from within a custom stylesheet as below:
+You can then use this image within a custom stylesheet as shown:

 ```css
 body {